tux-00/network_miner/README.md

 You can change the port mapping with the *-p* paramater.

 # Test files
-You can test Network Miner without the appropriate environment.
+You can test the Network Miner rendering without the appropriate environment.

 To test Network Miner, you need first to overwrite *data/snmp_data.json* with the content of a test file located in [test/data/](test/data/).